Am I qualified for a placement?

 How long does the apprenticeship last?

-Most apprentices are hired full-time in 3 months, but it mainly depends on you.
-The apprenticeship will last as long as it takes for the company to decide whether they want to keep that candidate, or let him/her go.
+Most apprentices are hired full-time in 3 months, but it can vary.
+The apprenticeship will last as long as it takes for the company to decide whether they want to keep that candidate, or let them go.
 We have seen some candidates hired after a few weeks, and others take longer than 3 months.
-It all depends on the individual candidate, and his/her company.
+It all depends on the individual candidate, and their company.

 What kind of companies do you match candidates with?